 • Savings

-With this type of mortgage, borrowers often repay some interest and the loan in their monthly repayments.
-When you remortgage, you can either switch to a repayment mortgage or get a better interest-only deal.
+With this type of mortgage, borrowers may repay some interest and part of the loan in their monthly repayments.

-If you've got an endowment policy, you should find you have a big choice of lenders and remortgage options available to you.
-Lenders will typically make an offer based on the central figure projected in your endowment statement.
-Paying off the mortgage capital by selling your home or using savings will offer a much smaller number of options.
+If you’ve got an endowment policy, you should find that you have a wide range of lenders and remortgage options available.
+Lenders will typically make an offer based on the middle projection shown in your endowment statement.
+Paying off the mortgage capital by selling your home or using savings will generally offer fewer options.

-Remortgaging can enable you to take out some of the money in your home to buy another property as a second home or to rent out.
-However, borrowing more could increase your repayments.
-If you plan to buy a home to rent out, you'll need to apply for a buy-to-let mortgage.
+It's possible to remortgage your home to buy another property such as a second home or rental property.
+However, remortgaging your home to borrow more could increase your repayments.
+Also, if you plan to buy a new property to rent out, you'll need to apply for a buy to let mortgage.

 You can use a remortgage to release equity in your home to pay for home improvements.
 The money borrowed from your home is added to your mortgage, which could increase your monthly payments.

-If you have bad credit, you may find fewer mortgages available to you and struggle to get a good rate.
+If you want to remortgage with bad credit, note that you may find fewer mortgages available to you and struggle to get a good rate.
 Try to improve your credit score before applying for a mortgage, as the lender will look at your credit report while deciding whether to let you have a mortgage.

 If you have several unsecured debts, such as personal loans or credit cards, remortgaging lets you take equity from your home to pay off these debts.
 Paying off your debts by remortgaging could cost you less than a debt consolidation loan or using a balance transfer credit card.